seiya508/TrafficLightDetection/README.md

 # TrafficLightDetection
-This android app judges whether the traffic light on camera is red or not.
+This is android app which judges whether the traffic light on camera is red or not.
 Note: This app was made at Programming Exercise of Enokida lab.
-      This app can run ONLY  near Kyushu Institute of Technology IIzuka Campus!
+      This app can run ONLY  near Kyushu Institute of Technology IIzuka Campus.

 -Smartphone installed this app set dashboard in your car.
 -App instructs appropriate mounting angle of smartphone using gyro sensor.